 Until relatively recently in its history, Gaelic was the native language of most people in Callander.
 In 1724, it was recorded that “all the inhabitants…use the Irish [i.e. Gaelic] language.”
 Seventy years later, a social divide had emerged: the local minister reported that Gaelic was still spoken by the “lower classes”, while English was spoken by “persons of rank and of liberal education”.
 By the 1950s, the number of native speakers had dramatically dwindled, a trend seen in other nearby areas, such as Aberfoyle, Drymen, and Luss.

 In recent years, there has been a renewed interest across Scotland in Gaelic’s history, but also in its status as a living language.
-A handful of people in Callander are currently known to have some ability in Gaelic, and more widely the 2011 Census records 394 Gaelic speakers in the Loch Lomond & The Trossachs National Park (2.66% of the population), an increase from 355 speakers since 2001.
+A handful of people in Callander are currently known to have Gaelic, and more widely the 2011 Census records 394 Gaelic speakers in the Loch Lomond & The Trossachs National Park (2.66% of the population), an increase from 355 speakers since 2001.
 There is huge local interest in the language, especially in the place-names that describe the landscape to this day.

 Alongside its place-names, it could be said that the richness of Callander’s Gaelic folklore is smior nan sgeul – the stuff of legends.
 There are stories about giants, kelpies (or eich-uisge), and clan battles, many of which are intimately related to the place-names around Callander, like Loch Venachar (or Loch Bheannchair) and Uamh Mhòr.
 The natural world is also a popular theme in Gaelic place-names: have you ever wondered which native mammal is named in Tuim Bhroc, or the tree recalled in Tom Bheithe?